ekamenar/ekamenar.github.io/_teaching/theses/mkladaric.md

 <b>Abstract:</b>

 A glove for the rehabilitation of patients with reduced hand mobility is being developed.
 The device is based on the principles of soft robotics and pneumatic actuation.
-It is necessary to create a 3D model of the glove and simulate its operation using an appropriate software tool.
-Then, the glove needs to be manufactured using 3D printing from flexible materials and experimental measurements must be carried out.
+The project deals with creation of a 3D model of the glove and simulating its operation using <a href="https://softroboticstoolkit.com/sofa)">Soft Robotics Toolkit</a>.
+The glove is manufactured using 3D printing technologies from flexible materials and experimental testing is carried out.

 <b>Keywords:</b>